Viktor Kanevskyi

 Viktor Izrailyovych (Illich) Kanevskyi (Віктор Ізраїльович Каневський, Виктор Израилевич Каневский; 3 October 1936 – 25 November 2018) was a Ukrainian and Soviet football player and coach.
 He was Jewish.
+He was one of the first footballers from Ukraine who competed at the FIFA World Cup.

 Biography

+After the World War II, the Kanevskyi family lived in the compound of the Saint Sophia Cathedral monastery, while the father of Viktor worked in the local Academy of Architecture located in the same monastery.
 Since his early years Kanevskyi was involved in various sports including ice skating, volleyball as well as football.
 During his student years he played for Kyiv's junior volleyball team.
 He also was invited by Dynamo's scout and junior team coach Mykhailo Korsunsky for try-outs.

 Due to hardship in the postwar years, Kanevskyi started to work before his 16th birthday as a carver at the Kyiv Arsenal.
 At the factory he was making engravings on photo cameras in Kyiv.
-As a hobby he also played for a factory team, Mashynobudivnyk (predecessor of FC Arsenal Kyiv) that was coached by Livshyts.
+As a hobby he also played for a factory team, Mashynobudivnyk (predecessor of FC Arsenal Kyiv) that was coached by Iosif Livshyts.
 During that period Kanevskyi also played for Ukraine's junior team.
 After he worked as a mechanic at the Kyiv factory Transsignal and was forced to forget about playing.

 In 1953 Kanevskyi received an invitation to play for FC Dynamo Kyiv.
 Kanevskyi appeared in Dynamo along with such players as Valeriy Lobanovskyi, Oleh Bazylevych, Valentyn Troyanovskyi, and others, with whom later in 1961 he became Soviet Top League winners and the first non-Moscow team to ever become Soviet League champions.
 Yet his first year in the club was not successful and in 1955 Kanevskyi played only one game.
 He later played in football competitions of the Kyiv city garrison for some military detachment team which served as a farm-team of Dynamo.
 At some point Dynamo's head coach Oleg Oshenkov wanted to let Kanevskyi go.

 Due to being sick, in 1958 Kanevskyi was not able to go with Dynamo on a tour of Egypt.
 That same year the head coach of CDSA Vsevolod Bobrov invited him to join the Army team.
 Kanevskyi even arrived in Moscow and picked an apartment, but soon changed his mind.
 In 1960 Kanevskyi became a team captain and stayed in this position until he left the club.

 Kanevskyi participated in the 1962 FIFA World Cup in Chile, about which he stated that it was of lower level in comparison to the UEFA Euro 1996 in England.
 Among the brightest highlights Kanevskyi mentioned about his meeting with Pelé, receiving a good monetary bonus and traveling back to Moscow by way of Paris.
 He also said that was able to receive an autograph from Pelé, while sitting next to him at the Brazil – Czechoslovakia final game.
 After the championship, Konstantin Beskov was placed in charge of the Soviet Union national football team and Kanevskyi was removed from the team.